leafarz/django_react_test/README.md

-# E-commerce Test
+# Django-React-Test
-Sample E-Commerce website
+Test project for separate django and react

 ## Frameworks / Tools Used
 1. Django